xdevguild/esdt-and-egld-airdrop-scripts/README.md

-# LKMEX-AIRDROP
+# ESDT and LKMEX AIRDROP
 Python script that performs an airdrop of LKMEX to NFT holders.

 There are two different scripts :
 <ol>
-  <li>"LKMEXSender_SameForEveryHolder.py" performs an equal airdrop for all addresses, not accounting for the number of NFTs hold.
+  <li>"LKMEXSender.py" performs an airdrop of LKMEX tokens
 </li>
-  <li>"LKMEXSender_WeightedByNFTHold.py" performs an airdrop weighted by the quantity of NFTs hold for each address.
-More NFTs means higher airdrop. </li>
+  <li>"ESDTSender.py" performs an airdrop classical ESDT tokens </li>
 </ol>